inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## [B] Floorplan labelling

-### PATIENTS WHO ARE ON EPIDURAL FLOOR PLAN
+## MOTOR BLOCK ASSESSMENT - EPIDURAL PATIENTS FLOOR PLAN

+All patients who have been on an epidural in the last 12 hours need to have their level of motor block (level of paralysis) assessed 2 hourly in day and 4 hourly in the day.

 ELIGIBILITY

-All patients

-**Whether a patient is on an epidural for their pain management should be denoted on the existing pain score floor plan**

-1. If data entered in flowsheet 7001026 in the last 12 hours, label patient as 'on epidural'. ?Icon or letter 'E' in Bed.
-2. If none of the epidural drug flowsheets have been documented in the last 12 hours, the patient is not on an epidural.
-No change.

-## MOTOR BLOCK ASSESSMENT FLOOR PLAN

-All patients who have been on an epidural in the last four hours need to have their level of motor block, also called the Bromage Score assessed 2 hourly in day and 4 hourly in the day.
-There will be an additional floorplan button added to the pain floor plan entitled 'Motor Block Assessment'

-ELIGIBILITY

-All patients on an epidural
+All patients with an epidural volume infused in the last 12 hours.

-*Patients with epidurals to be visualy highlighted.
+*Patients with epidurals to be visually highlighted.
 Others are not included in the calculation*

 ## Primary Label Assessment of Motor Block

 1. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is  0 or 1, label patient as 'motor block = 0 or 1'; GREEN